Strategic co-production

 St Mark’s hospital – co-creating information resources and evaluating impact

+The final part of our pilot at St Mark’s hospital continued our partnership with the IBD team, Crohn’s and Colitis UK and people living with inflammatory bowel disease (IBD).
 The impact of a new diagnosis clinic, flare card and digital signpost to Crohn’s and Colitis UK resources were evaluated using a range of techniques including patient activation measures (PAM).
 Improvements in PAM were seen in patients on the new diagnosis pathway.

 Putting PPIJ into practice in other therapy areas

 PIF understands the time constraints facing NHS teams.
 The PPIJ process is designed to require minimum input from clinical staff.
-PPIJ provides an opportunity for the NHS, national patient support groups and industry to work in partnership.
+It provides an opportunity for the NHS, national patient support groups and industry to work in partnership.
+In some instances industry provides financial support to cover PIF’s time for a disease-specific pilot within an NHS service.
+PIF also provides expert consultancy on individual steps in the PPIJ process.

 How we tested the PPIJ

 PIF has published three reports on the PPIJ.
 The first looked at patients' perceptions of a PPIJ, and the second describes the practical process piloted at St Mark's and Hereford Hospital.
 The third focuses on evaluating the impact of the information improvements made at St Mark’s.
-The reports are available here
+The reports are available here.

 Further information